rjashby/Mr.-Rogers/README.md

 3) _Follow the steps above to view, edit, and open the files as needed._

+## Tests/Specs

+Describe: rogers(number)

+Test: "Function should take in a single number and return an array of that number."
+Code: rogers(1)
+Expected Output: [1]

 ## Known Bugs

 * _No Known Bugs_